 Instead of lighting up after doing the deed, break the routine by having an extra cuddle.

-Remember, you can always call the friendly people at Quitline (13 7848) to discuss ways to beat your triggers.
+Remember, you can always call the Quitline 13 7848 to discuss ways to beat your triggers.